Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/clevertap-cohort.md

 It may take a few minutes depending on the size of your cohort to see the correct number of cohort users on CleverTap’s side.

-## Use Cases
+## Use cases

 1. **Improved retention analysis:** Cohort analysis allows you to track user behavior and retention over time, based on the time they joined or took a specific action.
 By sending Amplitude cohort data to CleverTap, you can better understand which cohorts are more likely to churn or retain and create targeted campaigns to re-engage them.
 2. **Personalized messaging:** By using cohort data, CleverTap can create personalized messages and campaigns for users based on their behavior and actions.
-For example, you could create a targeted campaign for users who joined during a specific time period or who performed a specific action, such as making a purchase.
+For example, you could create a targeted campaign for users who joined during a specific time or who performed a specific action, such as making a purchase.
 3. **Improved A/B testing:** By comparing the behavior of different cohorts, you can gain insights into the effectiveness of different features, campaigns, or user experiences.
 CleverTap's A/B testing capabilities allow you to test and optimize different campaigns based on cohort data.
 4. **Better insights into user behavior:** By combining Amplitude's cohort data with CleverTap's engagement analytics, you can gain a more complete picture of your users' behavior and engagement with your product or service.
 This can lead to valuable insights and opportunities for optimization.